What Are Medical Treatments for Skin Abscesses?

 - Most people feel better immediately after the abscess is drained.

-- Your health-care provider may prescribe pain medication, depending upon the location, size, and extent of the abscess.
+- A doctor may prescribe pain medication, depending upon the location, size, and extent of the abscess.

 - Antibiotics are generally not necessary; however, they may be prescribed if the abscess is associated with a surrounding skin infection.
-Antibiotics may also be prescribed, depending upon the location of an abscess and whether or not the individual has a compromised immune system.
+Antibiotics such as trimethoprim/sulfamethoxazole (Bactrim), cephalexin (Keflex), or azithromycin (Zithromax Z-pak) may also be prescribed, depending upon the location of an abscess and whether or not the individual has a compromised immune system.

 Must Read Articles Related to Abscess